- No FAQs found

 The latest (2006) Centers for Disease Control and Prevention (CDC) recommendations for HIV testing of individuals encountered in healthcare settings include2:

-- Opt-out testing, ie, HIV test performed unless patient declines
+- Opt-out testing (ie, HIV testing performed unless patient declines)

-The U.S. Preventative Services Task Force (USPSTF) recommends clinicians screen for HIV infection in adolescents and adults aged 15 to 65 years.
+The US Preventive Services Task Force (USPSTF) recommends clinicians screen for HIV infection in adolescents and adults aged 15 to 65.
 Younger adolescents and older adults who are at increased risk should also be screened.3

-HIV antigen/antibody fourth generation screening tests can simultaneously detect both HIV antigen (ie, viral protein) and antibody, whereas HIV antibody third generation screening tests can just detect antibodies.
-Third generation test results are repeatedly reactive only after a person has developed detectable levels of antibody in his/her serum or other body fluid.
-Third generation tests cannot detect HIV infection during the “window” period, ie, the time interval between virus acquisition and antibody production.
-The length of this window period varies among individuals, but on average, third generation tests can detect the presence of HIV antibodies 20 to 30 days after virus acquisition.4
+HIV antigen/antibody fourth-generation-based screening tests can simultaneously detect both HIV-1 antigen (ie, viral protein) and HIV-1/2 antibodies, whereas HIV-1/2 antibody third-generation-based screening tests detect only antibodies.
+Third-generation test results are considered repeatedly reactive only after a person has developed detectable levels of antibody in their serum or other body fluid.
+Because third-generation tests detect only antibodies to HIV, they cannot detect HIV infection during acute infection—the period after virus acquisition when viral protein (HIV-1 antigen) may be detectable but antibodies to HIV are not.4 In contrast, fourth-generation HIV-1/2 testing methods can detect HIV-1 antigen as well as HIV-1 and HIV-2 antibodies.

-In contrast, fourth generation screening tests can detect HIV during a portion of this window period and afterwards, ie, during a portion of the acute phase and all of the chronic phase of the disease.
+Thus fourth-generation-based screening tests can detect HIV during a portion of the acute phase and all of the chronic phase of the disease.
 This ability has substantial individual and societal benefits.
 The patient benefits in that he/she can be more quickly evaluated for administration of appropriate antiviral medications, which may reduce the adverse early impacts of infection.
 Society benefits because actions can be taken to reduce HIV transmission.
 Individuals with acute HIV infection have much higher viral loads, making them more likely to transmit the virus.
-However, if individuals are diagnosed during the acute phase of the illness, they can be counseled regarding risk reduction practices and can reduce their viral load with antiviral medication.
+However, if individuals are diagnosed during the acute phase of the illness, they can be counseled regarding risk-reduction practices and can reduce their viral load with antiviral medication.
 Both of these actions reduce the likelihood of transmission to uninfected partners.

-The CDC recommends using a fourth generation HIV antigen/antibody test for screening and diagnosis, because it can detect HIV infection during the acute phase.5
+The CDC recommends using a fourth generation HIV antigen/antibody test for screening and diagnosis because it can detect HIV during both the acute and chronic phases of infection.5

-Question 4.
-What is the CDC recommended testing algorithm for the diagnosis of HIV infection?
+Question 5.
+What is the CDC-recommended testing algorithm for the diagnosis of HIV infection?

 The key concepts associated with the 2014 CDC recommendations are illustrated here.5